 Sales are state-regulated in France and generally run during two periods of the year: once in summer, just before the massive exodus toward the sea and sun, and once in the winter, shortly following Christmas.
 Department stores, boutiques, designer outlets, and even hardware shops clear out items from the previous season, gradually slashing prices over the course of the sales period.

 In Paris, biannual sales generally span six weeks, usually falling at the end of June and the beginning of January.
-Summer 2013 sales begin Wednesday, June 26th and end Tuesday, July 30th.
-Winter 2013 sales dates have not yet been announced, but come back soon for an update!
+Summer sales begin Wednesday, June 25th and end Tuesday, July 29th.
+Winter 2014 sales dates have not yet been announced, but check back here sometime around December for the official dates!

 Tips and TricksHow do locals "do" the sales?
 Well, to begin, while everything from shoes to shower curtains are on offer at a discount during the traditional "soldes" in Paris, most Parisians set out to make a steal from clothing racks.
 If you've wondered how so many Parisians manage such seemingly impeccable style, now you know: even price tags on designer items can be slashed down by up to 80%.
 Use these tips to navigate the labyrinth like a pro:

 Catch the worm by arriving early.
 As anywhere else in the world, the best deals are procured at Paris sales shortly after the floodgates open.
 But in truth, most Parisians get ready for the sales the day before, perusing around the capital for hot items and occupying fitting rooms, trying on one, two, or ten things for size ahead of the race.